 However, once I see that someone has a clearly thought-out process, I can relax.
-I can rest assured that, if they simply follow the steps, I will get the result I need.
+I can rest assured that, if they simply follow the steps, I will get the result I need in the time I expect.
 I can trust the system.

 Like many creative processes, ghost writing is a bit of a mystery to those on the outside.
-And many ghost writers present it as such – they say they’ll have a couple of phone calls or meetings with you and will then magically produce a draft for you to review.
+Many ghost writers even present it as such – they say they’ll have a couple of phone calls or meetings with you and will then magically produce a draft for you to review.